FTAsr/quickscore/Modular/README.md

 In order to use the implemented supervised evaluation framework, you need to learn about 4 main functions:

 1) setting up the scorer model(s): this is done by making a list of models (which we call ensemble) and passing each model the initialization parameters/input.
 For bow model, the only required input is a vector space file in binary format.
-The quickScore and featureBased models do not have any input parameter.
+The quickScore and featureBased models do not have any input parameter:

     ensemble = list()